SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *Now she's gone…*

-Sunset doesn't stop her gallop until she reaches Sugarcube Corner, at which point she slides to a halt and lands in a pile of herself.
+Sunset doesn't stop galloping until she reaches Sugarcube Corner, at which point she slides to a halt and lands in a pile of herself.
 It is all too much and she lets it all out as the thoughts catch up to her.

 *It's going to feel so good to hug her again…*